Zal Cleminson: The Sensational Alex Harvey Band

-Kicking off their careers as SAHB in August 1972 they were primarily performing material Harvey already had.
-By 1973 they adopted distinctive stage costumes: Harvey wore vaudeville-like clothes and his trademark striped shirt, while Cleminson assumed the identity of a "mime" in full make-up and green-yellow jumpsuit and Glen wore a dark blue jumpsuit reminiscent of a superhero costume incorporating a lighter blue codpiece.
-SAHB produced a succession of highly regarded albums and tours throughout the 1970s.
+Starring their careers as The Sensational Alex Harvey Band (SAHB) in August 1972, they were primarily performing material already written by Harvey.

+By 1973, they adopted stage costumes: Harvey wore vaudeville-like clothes and his trademark striped shirt, while Cleminson assumed the identity of a "mime", in full make-up and green-yellow jumpsuit, and Glen wore a dark blue jumpsuit reminiscent of a superhero costume incorporating a lighter blue codpiece.
+SAHB produced a succession of abums and tours throughout the 1970s.
 The band did not enjoy large-scale success in the United States as it had in the UK, though they did acquire a cult following in certain US cities, notably Cleveland, where the group first played at the Agora Ballroom in December 1974.
-Thanks to airplay from WMMS, songs like "Next" and "The Faith Healer" became popular.

 In January 1974, the band went into Advision Studios in London with the American producer Shel Talmy to record a third album.
 By April, the sessions were finished and the album was mixed.
 However, the band and management had some reservations about the overall sound and decided to scrap the entire album.
 Talmy returned to Los Angeles with his tapes.
-Most of the song titles appeared on the official album The Impossible Dream later that year with a different producer, though the songs were dramatically changed.[clarification needed] The original recordings formed an album called Hot City, released in 2009 by Major League Productions.
+Most of the song titles appeared on the official album The Impossible Dream later that year with a different producer, though the songs were dramatically changed.
+The original recordings formed an album called Hot City, released in 2009 by Major League Productions.

-The SAHB, as they were better known, recorded eight albums in five years and were regarded as one of the biggest-grossing live bands in Europe.
-They participated in major tours supporting Jethro Tull, Slade, The Who and Frank Zappa.
-By 1975 they were selling out venues such as The Apollos and their shows there became famous thanks to their Christmas Shows, although these were never filmed.
-Also in 1975 they released a live album containing the song "Delilah".
+The SAHB recorded eight albums in five years.
+They participated in tours supporting Jethro Tull, Slade, The Who and Frank Zappa.